yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 Recall that we expect the app to have the following characteristics based on its deployment configuration:

 * Global consistency on writes, which would cause higher latencies in order to replicate data across multiple geographic regions.
-* Low latency reads from the nearest datacenter, which offers timeline consistency (similar to async replication).
+* Low latency reads from the nearest data center, which offers timeline consistency (similar to async replication).

 Let us verify this by browse to the metrics tab of the universe in YugaWare to see the overall performance of the app.
 It should look similar to the screenshot below.